-This is a short guide outlining what plastic can be recycled into, and the potential re-use and repurposing applications of recycled plastic.
+In this guide, we outline what plastic can be recycled into, and also the potential re-use and repurposing applications of plastic.

-Summary – What Can Plastic Be Recycled Into, Or Reused/Repurposed For?
+Summary – What Can Plastic Be Recycled Into, Or Repurposed Or Re-Used For?

-Different types of plastics, and different plastic products, can be recycled and repurposed for different uses and applications
+Different types of plastics, and different everyday plastic items are recycled into, and repurposed or re-used for different things to one another

-It’s also worth noting – just because plastic can be recycled or repurposed into something else, it doesn’t mean the recycling of plastic is the best option.
+It’s also worth noting – just because plastic can be recycled or repurposed into something else, it doesn’t mean the recycling of plastic is the best waste management option.
+We consider what the best waste management option for plastic might be in this guide

 PETE/PET (Polyethylene Terephthalate) – can be repurposed to make textiles, carpets, pillow stuffing, life jackets, storage containers, clothing, boat sails, auto parts, sleeping bags, shoes, luggage, winter coats